 If you run resource-intensive applications on your computer or laptop, you need to make sure that your processor does not overheat.
 You probably also want to know which applications tend to increase your computer’s or laptop’s CPU temperature.

-If you have recently built a PC, it is a good idea to test is to make sure nothing overheats and that all fans and coolers work as expected.
-This is why using CPUTempWatch is very important if you suspect your CPU may be running at high temperatures needlessly.
+If you have recently built a PC, it is a good idea to test it to make sure nothing overheats and that all fans and coolers work as expected.
+That is why using CPUTempWatch is very important if you suspect your CPU may be running at high temperatures needlessly.

 This simple little program is designed to help you monitor the temperature of various Intel Core, Core 2, i3, i5, i7, and Atom processors.
-It gathers information from various sensors and displays it in real time in an easy to understand format.
+It gathers information from multiple sensors and displays it in real-time in an easy to understand format.

 If it goes too high, something may be wrong with your cooler or the thermal paste.
 The program must be run with administrator permissions to work correctly.
 For this, you need to right-click the executable and choose “Run as administrator” from the context menu.

-You aren’t bombarded with information from all sensors when you just need to check one temperature.
+You aren’t bombarded with information from all sensors when you need to check one temperature.